 If you suffer from nerve entrapment such as Carpal or Cubital Tunnel Syndrome, you will usually need a nerve conduction study.
 Mr Naqui will request this for you.
 You will often need an authorisation code.

 Consent is the formal process undertaken to ensure that the decision for surgery has been allowed sufficient time and discussion between patient and surgeon.
 This includes a discussion of all other options available, the steps in the procedure offered, the benefits and the risks.
 Mr Naqui will ensure sufficient time and discussion is offered before undertaking surgery.
-A copy of the consent process will be given to you and one copy retained for your records.
+A copy of the consent process will be given to you and one copy retained in your records.

 Surgery is planned around you.
-Depending on the nature of your surgery this could be anything from 7 days onwards.
+Depending on the nature of your surgery this could be anything from 3 days onwards.

 Each operation or procedure has a unique OPCS code.
 For example, the OPCS code for a wrist arthroscopy procedure is W8602.
 You will need to inform your insurer of this code to obtain authorisation.
 Mr Naqui will provide you with this code.